signalfx/splunk-otel-python/README.md

 ## Exporting to Smart Agent, Otel collector or SignalFx ingest

 This package exports spans in Jaeger Thrift format over HTTP and supports exporting to the SignalFx Smart Agent, OpenTelemetry collector and directly to SignalFx ingest API.
 You can use `SPLK_TRACE_EXPORTER_URL` environment variable to specify an export URL.
 The value must be a full URL including scheme and path.

 ### Smart Agent

 This is the default option.
 You do not need to set any config options if you want to export to the Smart Agent and you are running the agent on the default port (`9080`).
 The exporter will default to `http://localhost:9080/v1/trace` when the environment variable is not specified.

 ### OpenTelemetry Collector

 In order to do this, you'll need to enable Jaeger Thrift HTTP receiver on OpenTelemetry Collector and set `SPLK_TRACE_EXPORTER_URL` to `http://localhost:14268/api/traces` assuming the collector is reachable via localhost.

 ### SignalFx Ingest API

 In order to send traces directly to SignalFx ingest API, you need to:

-1. Set `SPLK_TRACE_EXPORTER_URL` to `https://ingest.<realm>.signalfx.com/v2/trace` where `realm` is your
+1. Set `SPLK_TRACE_EXPORTER_URL` to
-SignalFx realm e.g, `https://ingest.us0.signalfx.com/v2/trace`.
+   `https://ingest.<realm>.signalfx.com/v2/trace` where `realm` is your SignalFx realm e.g, `https://ingest.us0.signalfx.com/v2/trace`.
 2. Set `SPLK_ACCESS_TOKEN` to one of your SignalFx APM access tokens.

-### Special Cases:
+### Special Cases

 #### Celery

 Tracing Celery workers works out of the box when you use the `splk-py-trace` command to start your Python application.
 However, if you are instrumenting your celery workers with code, you'll need to make sure you setup tracing for each worker by using Celery's `celery.signalfx.worker_process_init` signal.

 For example:

 ```python
 from splunk_otel.tracing import start_tracing